demilich1/metastone/README.md

 ### How do I build my own cards? ###
 **This feature is in very early stages and there is no official support yet.** There is no documentation at all.
 If you really want to start right now, here's how you can start:
-- Cards that are bundled with MetaStone are in `cards` module `resources` folder.
+- Cards that are bundled with MetaStone are in the `cards` module `resources` folder.
 Use these as reference!
 ```
 metastone
  └── cards